Communities

 Kevin Krumwiede‭ wrote 9 months ago

-Andreas lost his angel wings‭ I'm also advocating a highly curated database of content, just one that is positively curated instead of negatively curated.
+Andreas witnessed the end of the world today‭ I'm also advocating a highly curated database of content, just one that is positively curated instead of negatively curated.
 Flag "good" content and allow people to access it through an interface that only shows the "good" content if they so desire.
 This creates the possibility of multiple such interfaces to the same content, curated for different purposes and/or by people with different opinions about what constitutes "good" content.
 I'm not sure why so many people can't seem to wrap their heads around this idea.

 I know what this site was intended to be, and I know its design follows that intention and is therefore unsuitable for discussions.
 I'm saying the intention was misguided.
 What's the point of an ideological clone of SO?
 Competition requires a differentiator.